Jdaniel19/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(2) this is script that prints the effective username of the current user
+(3) this script that prints all the groups the current user is part of group